CNES/cars/docs/source/user_guide/cli.rst

 Loglevel parameter
 ==================

 The ``loglevel`` option allows to parameter the loglevel.
-By default, the WARNING loglevel gives few information: only criticals, errors and warnings execution messages.
+By default, the PROGRESS loglevel gives few information: only criticals, errors and warnings execution messages.

 .. note::